marek-mikula/marek-mikula/README.md

 - API development, using Postman for testing
 - creating API documentation using Redoc tool and OpenAPI specification
 - tracking time using Toggl
-- small team management, pull requeust codereviews of other team members
+- small team management, pull request codereviews of other team members

 ## Came across these ✔